 Jennifer has been generously supported by the British Columbia Arts Council through an Early Career Development Grant and Professional Development Grants.
 She was a 2020 recipient of an Early Music Vancouver Scholarship to study with baroque specialist Nancy Argenta.
 While completing her MA in Cultural Studies at Queens University, she received a prestigious SSHRC Canada Graduate Scholarship to study the disciplining effects of singing technique on the body.
 With her academic background, Jennifer has a strong curiosity for bringing critical perspectives into classical music.
 Moreover, Jennifer is interested in new music having performed avant-garde compositions and premiered works by Canadian composers.

 Jennifer holds a M.Mus from the University of Manitoba where she studied with Tracy Dahl and a Diploma in Music Performance from the Victoria Conservatory of Music where she studied with Ingrid Attrot and Nancy Argenta.
-Outside of the performance world, Jennifer is an enthusiastic hiker, tennis player, and cat lover.
+Outside of the performance world, Jennifer is an enthusiastic tennis player, cat lover, and aspiring pianist and conductor.